timamus/manjaro-cinnamon-mini-install-apps/README.md

 ### Change background for login screen

+For change the login screen background, run the command below, where "some_file" is the name of the picture file:

-`sudo mkdir -p /usr/share/backgrounds/login/ && sudo cp $HOME/manjaro-cinnamon-mini-install-apps/Wallpapers/< SOME_BACKGROUND_FILE > $_`, then then change the background in System Settings --> Login Window.
+`sudo mkdir -p /usr/share/backgrounds/login/ && sudo cp $HOME/manjaro-cinnamon-mini-install-apps/Wallpapers/< some_file > $_`, then change the background in System Settings --> Login Window.

 ### Favorite apps